pypa/packaging.python.org/source/discussions/distribution-package-vs-import-package.rst

 distribution packages.
 Again, forks are a common reason for this.

 Conversely, a distribution package can provide several import packages, although this is less common.
+An example is the attrs_ distribution package, which provides both an ``attrs`` import package with a newer API, and an ``attr`` import package with an older but supported API.

 How do distribution package names and import package names compare?